jhfnetboy/7702/README-demo.md

 ## Contract Deployment

-The BatchCallDelegation contract is deployed at:
+The BatchCallDelegation contract is deployed on Sepolia at:
 - Sepolia: `0x6987E30398b2896B5118ad1076fb9f58825a6f1a`
-- Holesky: `0x979dd1ab4a7e3b3370b1daceec8b4198f97e0d6f`

 To deploy to a different network:
 ```bash